hugolima/mytextnote-site/README.md

 This is a project aimed to be kind of a lab on the Node.js web development.

-It is quite simple, and is mainly used by myself and is not intended to compete with any other's service in the web.
+It is quite simple, mainly used by myself and is not intended to compete with any other's service in the web.
 It's just for fun and knowlegde!!!